 Frequently asked questions about....academic problems

-NB; depending on the year your course started, you will have different course regulations to follow.
-Please Click Here for more information.
+NB; depending on the year you started your course, you will have different course regulations to follow, these can be found here.

 help, i've failed a unit!
 What can i do?

-Final year students normally also get two re-sit opportunities, but if you fail the first re-sit you will be unable to qualify for an honours degree.
+Final year students normally also get two re-sit opportunities, but if you fail the first re-sit (August) you won’t be able to qualify for an honours degree but will receive a Pass Degree.
+If you have Exceptional Factors, come and see us to chat about them.

 When will i have to do my re-sits?

 For most courses at MMU, results are normally sent out in June each year, after all examinations and assignments are submitted.
 It should be clear from your results letter if you have to do any re-sits.
 If you have to re-sit, you will normally be expected to do this as soon as possible with the re-sit period normally being during the summer holidays in August.
-However, if you have failed a lot of credits (more than 60), you will have to re-sit them during the next academic year.
+However, if you have failed a lot of credits (more than 60), you will not be able to sit them in August but will have to re-sit them during the next academic year.

 I've only failed one unit - do I have to wait until next year before I can continue on my course?

-You should be able to re-sit one module over the summer re-sit period.
-If you do not pass it at that stage it is likely to mean you have to delay your course by a year whilst you re-do it.
+You should be able to re-sit one module in the August re-sit period.
+If you do not pass it then it is likely to mean you have to delay your course by a year whilst you re-do it.
 This is because the university expects you to pass all units before progressing onto the next stage of your studies.
+There will be financial implications of repeating the following year so please come and see us to discuss this further.

 What if exceptional circumstances have been affecting my ability to do my assessments?

-You will need to include a detailed statement stating WHY and HOW your performance has been affected - and provide evidence.
+You will need to include a detailed statement stating WHAT HAPPENED, WHEN IT HAPPENED and HOW your studies have been affected - and provide evidence.

 If the Panel accepts that your performance was affected by Exceptional Factors then they will decide on what outcome to recommend, such as extra time for submission of coursework or being allowed to re-do the assessment “as if for the first time” – it all depends on the circumstances.

-More information can be found in our Academic Problems booklet.
+More information can be found in our Exceptional Factors leaflet and Academic Appeals booklet.
 If you are too late to submit Exceptional Factors then you may need to use the University’s academic appeals procedures – please see below.

 The exceptional factors panel have already met.
 What can i do?

-Importantly you will need to state why you did not submit details of the Exceptional Factors previously.
-You must submit your appeal from within 14 days from the date of your results letter.
+Importantly you will need to state why you did not let the University know about your Exceptional Factors before.
+You must submit your appeal form within 14 days from the date of your results letter.
 You must have very good reasons for them to accept an appeal later than 14 days.

-For further reading see our Appeals booklet and MMU’s site on appeals.
+For further reading see our Appeals booklet and MMU’s guidance on appeals.

-Contact us at the Advice Centre if you would like guidance through the process.
+Contact us at the Advice Centre if you would like help with your appeal.

 I'm struggling with particular aspects of my course, what can I do?

 There is a lot of support available to you depending on what exactly you're struggling with.
-If you are having problems grasping what you are being taught, you should speak to your unit leader for further guidance – they should be approachable and willing to answer further questions to help you try and get your head round the subject.
+If you are having problems grasping what you are being taught, you should speak to your tutor or unit leader for further guidance – they should be approachable and willing to answer further questions to help you try and get your head around the subject.

 Alternatively, if you're struggling with academic skills like note taking, essay planning or referencing, contact your Faculty Student Support Officer.